June 16, 2020

 As mentioned, the biomedical industry is highly regulated, so companies must comply with local demands in their international business activities.
 Logically, adhering to compliance with a single country’s requirements can result in a design likely to induce use errors in another country with different user needs and expectations or use-shaping factors.

-Reimbursement strategy is another factor that most companies do not plan early enough when planning internationalization; “Who pays for your product?” is a very relevant question as it dictates who will be financing the healthcare industry across nations.
+Reimbursement strategy is another factor that most companies do not plan early enough when planning internationalisation; “Who pays for your product?” is a very relevant question as it dictates who will be financing the healthcare industry across nations.
 For example, in the Nordics, healthcare is mainly funded through the social security system, whereas in the US and Germany – example-wise – health insurance is the most preferred financial model.

-Nonetheless, a solid push exists to expand from smaller home markets across borders due to the need to amortize high research and development (R&D) costs.
+Nonetheless, a solid push exists to expand from smaller home markets across borders due to the need to amortise high research and development (R&D) costs.
 Even when most companies have limited financial and managerial resources, the key challenge identified by many biomedical companies operating in an international healthcare market is to find appropriate partners for ventures.

-Apart from complying with regulatory demands and financing the R&D process, organizing clinical trials, including difficulties in getting access to hospitals and doctors, as well as scaling up marketing and sales, are among the challenges making an international product launch a complex endeavour.
+Apart from complying with regulatory demands and financing the R&D process, organising clinical trials, including difficulties in getting access to hospitals and doctors, as well as scaling up marketing and sales, are among the challenges making an international product launch a complex endeavour.

 Companies developing biomedical innovations should prepare early on to overcome barriers in local and international markets and demonstrate credible and robust implementation measures to secure the necessary funding.